Is SEO Worth The Cost & Still Relevant in 2020? Absolutely! Hint, Voice Search!

 If you have budget to spend and your product or service is a good fit, then using Facebook and/or Instagram Ads certainly worthwhile.
 In fact, test as many strategies as your budget allows to discover which ones work best for you.

-- Rand Fishkin of Moz – How to Rank in 2018 this is for advanced SEO tips
+- Moz – SEO Trends in 2020 & Beyond this is for advanced SEO tips

 - Neil Patel of Quicksprout- Keyword research 80/20 Guide keyword research is important but it’s time-consuming, painful, and often futile.
 Don’t waste hours upon hours trying to find the right long-tail keywords to target and creating spreadsheets.